 What kind of Indigenous cuisine can I try in Manitoba?

 Indigenous cuisine in Manitoba features ingredients like bannock, bison, wild rice, pickerel and berries—each connected to the land and tradition.
-Prairie Berry, just outside Winnipeg, offers an annual pop-up dining event that features dishes made with foraged and locally grown ingredients.
+Buffalo Point Resort, in the southeastern corner of the province, is home to Fire and Water Bistro, serving both classic and Indigenous-inspired cuisine.
 In Winnipeg’s West End, Feast Café Bistro serves modern Indigenous comfort food, from bannock pizza to bison stew.
 Find more opportunities to try Indigenous cuisine on our blog.

-Where can I learn about Métis history and Louis Riel in the summer?
+Where can I learn about Métis history and Louis Riel?

 To explore Métis history and the legacy of Louis Riel—Manitoba’s founding father—start at Riel House National Historic Site in St. Vital, where interpreters share stories of Métis family life.
 Walk through St. Boniface, Winnipeg’s French Quarter, to visit the St. Boniface Cathedral and Riel’s gravesite.
 While the main museum is currently closed, visit the temporary St. Boniface Museum at 219 Provencher Boulevard in Winnipeg to find the Louis Riel exhibit.